Curtis Sheppard: Boxing career

-Sheppard never received a world title shot.
-He was what in boxing is described as a "journeyman."
-However, his career had many ups and downs, which made him an interesting boxer for fans to watch.
-The February 2005 issue of Ring magazine, described him as a "gatekeeper," a fighter who stood in the way of other boxers seeking a title shot.

-Sheppard began his career as a professional boxer on September 24, 1938, knocking out Larry White in the first round at Madison Square Garden.
+Sheppard began his career on September 24, 1938, knocking out Larry White in the first round at Madison Square Garden.
 His first defeat was on November 1 of that year, against Danny Peal, by decision.
 Sheppard would win four fights in a row, including one against Herbie Katz, who had an immediate rematch, with Sheppard's winning streak stopped at four, when Katz beat him by decision.

 In his next fight, November 18, 1939, Sheppard met the future world Heavyweight champion Jersey Joe Walcott.
 Sheppard lost that fight by an eight-round decision.

 After another win and a loss, he met Tony Musto, another fighter of the era who is remembered for fighting many name boxers.
 Musto beat Sheppard by a ten-round decision, on July 1, 1940.

 Sheppard won three and had one no contest in his next four bouts, including a win over Lee Q. Murray.
 His no-contest bout was against Elza Thompson, on April 17 of 1941, in Pittsburgh.
 But then he lost again, by decision to Willie Reddish, eleven days after his fight with Thompson.

 In June of that year, he beat Q. Murray; then, on August 2, he lost by decision to future Hall of Famer Jimmy Bivins.
 Sheppard won five of his next seven fights, until on July 27, 1942, he lost to future world Light Heavyweight champion Joey Maxim, by a ten-round decision.
 He won two of his next four fights.
 The two fights he did not win during that span included another no-contest, this time against Hubert Hood, in six rounds.

 Maxim was the world's #1 challenger in the Light Heavyweight division at the time, and he only needed one more win to earn a world title shot.
 Because of this, Maxim's management, thinking that Sheppard would be an easy opponent, scheduled a match between Sheppard and Maxim.

 Sheppard temporarily spoiled Maxim's plans, knocking him out in round one of their rematch, on March 10.
 This result, which would be the only knockout loss in Maxim's career, was a surprise to Ring Magazine writers and many boxing fans.
 Needing to restore his image in order to fight for the world Light Heavyweight title, Maxim signed for an immediate rematch with Sheppard, which would be the third fight between the two boxers.
 Maxim prevailed this time around, by a ten-round decision.